Green coasts for Western Madagascar

 -

-Together with Asity, we promote the expansion of sustainable fish farming in freshwater ponds to reduce pressure on marine resources. - photo: haddadToni
+Together with Asity Madagascar, we promoted the expansion of sustainable fish farming in freshwater ponds to reduce pressure on marine resources. - photo: haddadToni

 -

-NABU and Asity support the women's association Fandimaky to sustainably secure the women's income through better marketing of locally handmade products from raphia. - photo: haddadToni
+NABU and Asity Madagascar supported the women's association Fandimaky to sustainably secure the women's income through better marketing of locally handmade products from raphia. - photo: haddadToni

 -